 Whenever you are about to find fault with someone, ask yourself the

 following question: What fault of mine most nearly resembles the one

 I am about to criticize?
 Marcus Aurelius

 Gauge your own self-awareness of your conversation style when you are under stress by taking this on-line assessment.
 The first step toward collaborative conversation is to know our own triggers and traps.
 Are you a fuming silent or a fuming violent?
 Remember, both are equally damaging to productive dialogue.
-Whether you have employed fuming silence, like me, or count on fuming violence to get your way, neither style promotes safety or collaboration.
+Whether you have employed fuming silence, like me, or count on fuming violence to get your way, neither style promotes safety or collaboration or loving kindness.
 The first condition for safe, collaborative dialogue is mutual purpose.

 Mutual purpose means that others perceive that we are working

 toward a common outcome in the conversation, that we care about

 their goals, interests and values.
 And vice versa.
 We believe they care

 When mutual purpose is not established or is declined, conversations evolve into debates characterized by defensiveness, hidden agendas and accusations.
 Establishing a mutual purpose among all participants in the dialogue indicates mutual respect for each other’s dignity and safety.